 Richards, a civil engineer specializing in water issues for the East Bay Municipal Utilities District, added that the money would either go for maintenance, new equipment or a trip to Australia to match up against the world's best 18-ft skiff programs.
 Keeping a delicate boat like an 18-ft skiff in working, not to mention competitive, order is no small feat.
 Team Cabot Cheese and SwitchTeam weren't the only ones with breakdown issues.
 As it was, Team Harken required late-night surgery on the eve of the event to even make it to the start line.

-As they left the beach for some last -minute training the day before the regatta, the three sailors hooked into the trapeze wires on their boat which was generously lent to the Skiff Sailing Foundation by American 18-ft skiff imorg took the start of the race and worked inside to escape the flood, rounding the top mark in first, a lead they would hold for the next three legs of the fourlap course.
-Team Harken kept it close, gradually making gains on each successive leg before slipping inside the leaders presario Howie Hamlin.
-Although Hamlin keeps it as a "B" boat to train in, used it to win two world championships and left it in the Bay while sailing his newer hardware in Europe.
+As they left the beach for some last -minute training the day before the regatta, the three sailors hooked into the trapeze wires on their boat which was generously lent to the Skiff Sailing Foundation by American 18-ft skiff im-

+Kevin Richards, Joe Penrod and Pat Whitmarsh org took the start of the race and worked inside to escape the flood, rounding the top mark in first, a lead they would hold for the next three legs of the fourlap course.
+Team Harken kept it close, gradually making gains on each successive leg before slipping inside the leaders